openssl/openssl/NOTES-UNIX.md

  ------------------------

- Third-party applications dynamically linked with OpenSSL (or any other) shared library face exactly the same problem with non-default locations.
+ Third-party applications dynamically linked with OpenSSL (or any other) shared library face exactly the same problem with nondefault locations.
  The OpenSSL config options mentioned above might or might not have bearing on linking of the target application.
 "Might" means that under some circumstances it would be sufficient to link with OpenSSL shared library